ad101-lab/Robotics-Code/README.md

 Info on the game tower takeover can be found [**HERE**](https://www.vexrobotics.com/vexedr/competition/vrc-current-game)

-The main goal of tower takeover is to stack 5.5 inch cubes in specified corner zones or in towers to make the point value of that color go up by 1 point plus the base of 1.
+The main goal of tower takeover is to stack 5.5 inch cubes in specified scoring zones or in towers to make the point value of that color go up by 1 point plus the base of 1.

 VEXcode info [**HERE**](https://www.vexrobotics.com/vexcode-text)